ethandpark/frostpunk-tutorial/README.md

 The first and most crucial part of this is having your artwork separated into different layers; each layer will be a different distance away from the "camera."
 Of course, this is easiest if the picture you're using has already been separated into its own layers, like a digitial painting.
 In my case, however, the one I wanted to use was something that had already been flattened into a single image.

->Separating an image into different layers is most commonly done with a program like Photoshop, but that's an entire process on its own that goes outside the scope of this tutorial.
-So, if that's something you're curious about, [this video](https://www.youtube.com/watch?v=H7g_-ix9J5I&ab_channel=eHow) is a helpful starting point! *(It's a bit older and uses an outdated version of Photoshop, but the process is still the same as today).*
+>###### Separating an image into different layers is most commonly done with a program like Photoshop, but that's an entire process on its own that goes outside the scope of this tutorial.
+So, if that's something you're curious about, [this video](https://www.youtube.com/watch?v=H7g_-ix9J5I&ab_channel=eHow) is a helpful starting point!
+It's a bit older and uses an outdated version of Photoshop, but the process is still the same as today.

 For this tutorial, I've already separated and provided the layers needed.
 (My layer cutting wasn't perfect, but that's because I'm focusing more on the code and less on the imagery).